ryndrb/dota2bot/README.md

         - [ ] Dynamic item builds
         - [ ] Clear wave faster with abilities
         - [ ] Functionality for new hero ablities gained through Aghs/Shard
+        - [/] vscript to increase bots GPM (XPM later) and for them to acquire neutral items
     - ***Improve***
         - [ ] Some heroes ability usage
         - [ ] Item usage